 Printed with environmentally friendly, color-fast and non-toxic water-based inks, Erica Wakerly's wallpaper is the most eco-friendly of the fashion-forward papers sold via Hygge Cooperative.

-And with 28 patterns in a variety of color options, the collection offers plenty of eye candy for all tastes - from feminine florals to masculine metallics and a contemporary compromise in between.
+With 28 patterns in a variety of color options, the collection offers plenty of eye candy for all tastes - from feminine florals to masculine metallics and a contemporary compromise in between.
 Want to go glam?
 Opt for the Hothouse wallpaper in gold.
 Who said earth-friendly couldn't be rich?

 3) Angela Adams (currently only through the trade)